2023 Solar Incentives Guide for Roseville, CA - Tax Credits & Rebates

 Can I get any financial incentives when I add solar panels to a rental property, vacation home or commercial property?

-While we recommend talking to your local solar installer and/or tax professional to best understand what solar incentives apply to you, many apply to a second home, provided that it is in the United States and owned by you.
-There may be additional incentives available for commercial properties specifically, depending on the details.
+While we recommend getting in touch with your local solar installer and/or tax professional to best understand what solar incentives apply to you, many incentives apply to a second home, as long as it is in the United States and owned by you.
+There may be additional incentives available specifically for commercial properties, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.